 As an employer, you need to know about flexible working.
 Almost all employees with at least 26 weeks' service have the right to ask for flexible working.

 You need to understand your obligations to consider flexible working requests in a reasonable manner.
 You should also be aware of the legal issues to consider when employees start working flexibly.

 Different working practices can involve changes to the hours and times worked

 - A flexitime arrangement requires employees to be at work during a specified core period, but lets them otherwise arrange their hours to suit themselves.

-- With compressed hours, employees work the same hours over fewer days.
+- With compressed hours, employees work the same number of hours over fewer days.

 - With annual hours contracts, employers and employees agree they will work a given number of hours during the year, but the pattern of work can vary from week to week.